Algorithmic aspects of immersibility and embeddability: Immersibility

 \subsubsection{The smooth case in even codimension}

-Now suppose that $n-m$ is even.
-Then the lifting problem
+Now suppose that $n-m$ is even; write $c=n-m$.
+We will show that immersibility is undecidable in this situation if $m \geq 4c$.
+In order to do this, we first show that the lifting problem

 is undecidable for general $2c$-complexes $X$ and maps $f:X \to BSO$.
-We prove this by a method used in \cite{CKMVW}, reducing an undecidable algebraic problem to a question about lifts.
-This is a special case of Hilbert's 10th problem: determining the existence of an integer solution to a system of equations each of the form
+We prove this by a method used in \cite{CKMVW}, reducing an algebraic problem which is undecidable by \cite[Lemma 2.1]{CKMVW} to a question about lifts.
+The undecidable problem in question is a special case of Hilbert's 10th problem: determining the existence of an integer solution to a system of equations each of the form